system76/docs/content/new-web-infrastructure.md

 A Live USB can be used as a rescue disk.
 This will provide you with an outside OS environment to access your installed system, potentially rescue files that have not been backed up, or quickly reinstall the OS if necessary.

-We have an article to guide you through creating [Live USBs here.](/articles/live-disk)
+We have an article to guide you through [creating Live USBs](/articles/live-disk).

 The default Pop!\_OS install also has a recovery partition that provides the same purpose as a Live USB drive.
-Accessing the recovery partition is covered [here.](https://support.system76.com/articles/pop-recovery)
+Accessing the recovery partition is covered in the [Recovery Partition](/articles/pop-recovery) article.

 ## Local Repair and Upgrades

-We offer techincal documentation such as service manuals in this [article](/articles/guides).
+We offer techincal documentation such as service manuals in the [Find Documentation For Your Model](/articles/guides) article.

 ## Common Issue Sources